Teaching Consult Service: Peer Assessments of Teaching

 If you would like to have assistance with designing or revising a teaching session, course, block, or clerkship, the Center for Faculty Excellence has several people available to work with you.

-Dr. Ellen Goldman, EdD, MBA, the Assistant Dean for Faculty and Curriculum Development in Medical Education
+Dr. Ellen Goldman, EdD, MBA, the Associate Dean for Faculty and Organizational Development

 Tracy Blanchard, MEd, Instructional Enhancement Specialist